shannonasmith/VT_Projects/CS5044/P0/README.md

 # P0 - Hello5044 (CS 5044)

-Simple intro project from CS 5044 - a "Hello World" starter assignment.
+Simple intro project from CS 5044 - a "Hello World" style starter assignment that outputs a small ASCII art block spelling out the course number, instead of a traditional one-line greeting.

 ## Requirements